OPEnSLab-OSU/WaterSamplerUI/docs/trouble-shooting.md

 ## UI redirecting to https (Firefox)
 - What causes this?

-By default, Firefox attempts to connect websites using the HTTPS protocol, which is not supported by the eDNA sampler.
+By default, Firefox attempts to connect websites using the HTTPS protocol, which is not supported by the water sampler.

 - What does this problem look like?